santisoler/website/about.md

 <h2 class="no-margin-top">A Summary</h2>

-I'm a Lic. in Physics graduated from the
+I'm a Lic. in Physics graduated at the
-[Universidad Nacional de Rosario](https://www.unr.edu.ar) and a PhD in Geophysics obtained at the
+[Universidad Nacional de Rosario](https://www.unr.edu.ar) and a PhD in Geophysics from the
 [Universidad Nacional de San Juan](http://www.unsj.edu.ar).

 I research forward and inverse gravity models at the